What to do in Montrose Houston

 From educational museums to interactive art installations, there are plenty of ways to keep everyone engaged while having fun.

 The Menil Collection is one of the most popular attractions in Houston, and it’s right in the heart of Montrose.
 With a collection spanning more than 17,000 works from all over the world, visitors can explore ancient artifacts and learn about different cultures.
-The Rothko Chapel provides a meditative environment with colorful artworks while also offering insights into human spirituality.
+The Rothko Chapel provides a meditative environment with colorful artworks while offering insights into human spirituality.

 The Mad Potter